 The Buddha of course encouraged the development of ethically positive thinking, which is thinking free from greed, hatred, and delusion, and imbued with wisdom and compassion.
 But the idea that you can do something just because you think you can is one he’d have seen as being itself delusional.

 In fact when we look around at the world it seems self-evident that it’s full of people who over-estimate their abilities.
 And this has been well-studied by psychologists.
-Here’s an article on Why we overestimate our competence, for example.
+Here’s an article on why we overestimate our competence, for example.

 It’s curious that so many Buddhists promote views as being the words of the Buddha when actually they’re in an idiom that’s completely foreign to actual Buddhist teachings, and when the content is also alien to Buddhist thought and practice.
-I wonder if a lot of Buddhists aren’t very familiar with actual scriptures, and rely on books about Buddhism.
+I suspect a lot of Buddhists aren’t very familiar with actual scriptures, and rely on books about Buddhism.
 This would explain why so many non-Buddhist sayings are passed off as being the word of the Buddha.